There are a few situations where bloggers don’t want their front page (‘Home’) to display their latest post and want a static page instead.

-2. Give the page the title Home, write the content you want displayed on the front page of your blog and click then Publish.
+2. Give the page the title Home (or whatever title you like and add the content you want displayed on the front page of your blog.

-3. Click Page > Add New again and create a new page titled Posts.
+3. Go to Page > Add New and publish a new page titled Posts.

 4. Go to Settings > Reading

-5. Change your settings to A Static page with Front page: Home and Post Page: Posts and then click Save Changes.
+5. Select A Static page with the front page set to Home and Post Page to Posts and then click Save Changes.

-The front page of your blog should contains the content that your wrote for the Home page and your latest posts are viewed by clicking on the link to the Posts page.
+The front page of your blog should contains the content that you published on your page title Home and your latest posts are viewed by clicking on the link to the Posts page.

 Once you’ve set up your Static homepage you may need to: